joannaarreola/SQL/Customer Order Analytics Project.md

 **Approach:** Used `SUM(price*quantity)` to calculate revenue and sorted by revenue `desc`
 ```
-SELECT Product, SUM(price*quantity) as Revenue FROM BIT_DB.JanSales
+select Product, sum(price*quantity) as Revenue from BIT_DB.JanSales
-GROUP BY Product
+group by Product
-ORDER BY Revenue DESC
+order by Revenue desc
-LIMIT 1;
+limit 1;
 ```
 *Repeat for February*